40-Year-Old Aussie Veteran Slams Six Into Next Door Construction Site During Sheffield Shield Game [WATCH] - Cricxtasy

-Those who grew up watching Australian cricket from the late 2000s are very well aware of Peter Siddle.
-A galloping run from the deep, fiery pace and deadly swing were the Victorian’s trademark.
+Those who grew up watching Australian cricket from the late 2000s are well aware of Peter Siddle.
+A galloping run from the deep, fiery pace, and deadly swing were the Victorian’s trademark.

 In the Sheffield Shield, Siddle has been putting in consistent performances with more than just his bowling prowess.
 In the ongoing Sheffield Shield clash between Victoria and Western Australia at the W.A.C.A Ground in Perth, Siddle smashed the ball so far, that it was impossible to fetch.